 - 5120.
 Archaeology of the Southeastern US (3) P: ANTH 2000 or consent of instructor.
 Intensive study of prehistoric cultures in Southeastern US.
 Emphasis on cultural dynamics and environmental relationships. - 5125.
 Historical Archaeology (3) P: ANTH 2000 or consent of instructor.
 Development and practice of historical archaeology with theoretical and methodological contributions.
 Contemporary issues, including on-going projects in NC and Southeast. - 5126.
 Public Archaeology (3) P: ANTH 2000 or consent of instructor.
 Pragmatic approach to archaeology beyond academic setting, including legislative mandates, contract archaeology, and public education. - 5175.
 Advanced Archaeological Field Training (6) 40 hours of field research per week (summer).
 P: ANTH 3077 or 3175 or equivalent; or consent of instructor.
 Research methods applied to specific archaeological field problems. - 5201.
 Special Topics in Archaeology (3) May be repeated for maximum of 6 s.h.
 P: Graduate standing or consent of instructor.
 Advanced level, Topics vary depending on student interest and current issues. - 5202.
 Special Topics in Cultural Anthropology (3) May be repeated for maximum of 6 s.h.
 P: Graduate standing or consent of instructor.
 Advanced level.
 Topics vary depending on student interest and current issues. - 5203.
 Special Topics in Physical Anthropology (3) May be repeated for maximum of 6 s.h.
 P: Graduate standing or consent of instructor.
 Advanced level.
 Topics vary depending on student interest and current issues. - 6007.
 Medical Anthropology and Public Health: A Global Perspective (3) Same as MPH 6007 Explores the issues related to the fields of medical anthropology and public health leading toward developing global health interventions. - 6020.
 Advanced Physical Anthropology Methods and Theory (3) P: Graduate standing or consent of instructor.
 Advanced training.
 Primate behavior, human genetics, anthroposcopy, anthropometry, dermatoglyphics, and osteometry. - 6101.
 Core Course: Archaeology (3) P: Admission to anthropology graduate program or consent of instructor.
 Methodological concepts, cultural-historical applications, and theoretical orientations appropriate to contemporary research in archaeology. - 6102.
 Core Course: Cultural Anthropology (3) P: Admission to anthropology graduate program or consent of instructor.
 Contemporary research in subfield of cultural anthropology. - 6103.
 Core Course: Physical Anthropology (3) P: Admission to anthropology graduate program or consent of instructor.
 Contemporary research in subfield of physical anthropology. - 6104.
 Anthropological Research Design (3) P: Admission to anthropology graduate program or consent of instructor.
 Analytical techniques most useful to anthropologists.
-Persuasive writing and organizational skills necessary to develop effective research program. - 6501, 6502, 6503.
+Persuasive writing and organizational skills necessary to develop effective research program. - 6225.
+Battlefield Archaeology (3) Same as HIST 6225 Theoretical and practical approaches to the analysis of battlefields using archaeology, history, and material culture. - 6501, 6502, 6503.
 Independent Reading and Research (1,2,3) May be repeated for maximum of 6 s.h. for thesis and internship option and 3 s.h. for non-thesis option.
 P: Consent of instructor.
-Intensive research in selected subdiscipline of anthropology. - 6993, 6994.
-Internship (3,3) 140 hours of supervised field experience.
-P. Admission to ANTH graduate program. - 7000.
+Intensive research in selected subdiscipline of anthropology. - 6845.
+Advanced Archaeological and Museum Artifact Conservation (3) Same as MAST 6845 and HIST 6845 P: Consent of instructor.
+Advanced archaeological and curatorial artifact conservation, stabilization, and microexcavation techniques and training. - 6860.
+Archaeological and Museum Conservation Methods Internship (3) Same as MAST 6860 and HIST 6860 P: HIST 6840 and consent of instructor.
+Internship in Archaeological and Museum artifact conservation and artifact conservation laboratory operations. - 6993, 6994.
+Internship (3,3) I40 hours of supervised field experience.
+P: Admission to ANTH graduate program.

+7000.
 Thesis (3) May be repeated.
-May count maximum of 3 s.h. - 7001.
+May count maximum of 3 s.h.

+7001.
 Thesis: Summer Research (1) May be repeated.
 No credit may count toward degree.
 Students conducting thesis research may only register for this course during the summer.